Chevrolet Corvette (C2): Styling & design

 The Sting Ray's interior carried a re-interpretation of the twin-cowl Corvette dash motif used since 1958, but a more practical one incorporating a roomy glovebox, an improved heater, and the cowl-ventilation system.
 A full set of round gauges included a huge speedometer and tachometer.
 The control tower center console returned, somewhat slimmer but now containing the clock and a vertically situated radio.

 Luggage space was improved as well, although due to the lack of an external trunklid, cargo had to be loaded behind the seats.
-The spare tire was located at the rear in a drop-down fiberglass housing beneath the gas tank (which now held 20 usgal instead of 16 usgal.
 The large round deck emblem was newly hinged to double as a fuel-filler flap, replacing the previous left-flank door.

+Engineering

 Though not as obvious as the car's radical styling, the new chassis was just as important to the Sting Ray's success.
 Maneuverability was improved thanks to the faster recirculating ball, or "Ball-Race", steering, and a shorter wheelbase.
 The latter might ordinarily imply a choppier ride, but the altered weight distribution partly compensated for it.
 Less weight on the front wheels also meant easier steering, and with some 80 additional pounds on the rear wheels, the Sting Ray offered improved traction.
 Stopping power improved, too.
 Four-wheel cast-iron 11-inch drum brakes remained standard but were now wider, for an increase in effective braking area.
 Sintered-metallic linings, segmented for cooling, were again optional.
 So were Al-Fin brake drums, which not only provided faster heat dissipation (and thus better fade resistance) but less unsprung weight.
 Power assist was available with both brake packages.
-Evolutionary engineering changes included positive crankcase ventilation, a smaller flywheel, and an aluminum clutch housing.
-A more efficient alternator replaced the old-fashioned generator.